 \subsection{MAML}

+We use the objective value as the measurement.
+Since the objective is analytically intractable, we evaluate the MAML objective via empirical objective obtained by empirical risk minimization:

+where the three sample sizes $ \hat{T} $, $ \hat{N} $ and $ \hat{M} $ are set to be 100. when computing the approximate loss function value, the sample tasks/data are selected randomly.

+Figure \ref{fig:FO-MAML} shows that the widely used first-order MAML~\citep{finn2017model}, which ignores the Hessian information when constructing the gradient estimator, may not converge.
+The number after each method denotes the inner mini-batch size.
+It compares the convergences of the widely used First-order MAML(FO-MAML)\citep{finn2017model}, BSGD, and Adam, each under the best-tuned inner batch size.
+BSGD achieves the least error among the three methods with a proper inner batch size of $20$.
+Adam requires a larger inner batch size to achieve its best performance, which is less practical as some tasks only have a few or even one sample.

-As a supplementary to MAML experiment in Section \ref{section:numerical}, we provide the detailed experiment results of BSGD, FO-MAML and Adam with different inner mini-batch sizes in Table \ref{tab:BSGD_MAML_Value_FULL}.
-The total sample size is fixed as $Q=10^7$.
-The stepsizes for BSGD and FO-MAML have been fine-tuned; while for Adam, we directly adopt the default setting of hyper-parameters in the Adam algorithm implementation in PyTorch.
-For each inner mini-batch size, we run each algorithms for 10 times, and then calculate the mean and the standard deviation of the output objectives of all trials.
+Table \ref{tab:BSGD_MAML_Value_FULL} summarizes the detailed experimental results of BSGD, FO-MAML, Adam, and BSpiderBoost with different inner mini-batch sizes.
+The total sample size is $Q=10^7$.
+The stepsizes for BSGD, FO-MAML, and BSpiderBoost are fine-tuned.
+Specifically for BSpiderBoost we set $ (N_1=10, N_2=1, q=10) $.
+For each inner mini-batch size, we run each algorithm for $10$ times and then calculate the mean and the standard deviation of the output objectives of all trials.
 The best performance result for each algorithm is highlighted using bold font.